cosmos/sdk-tutorials/scavenge/tutorial/09-module.md

 	return []abci.ValidatorUpdate{}
 }
 ```
+--->

-Congratulationns you have completed the `scavenge` module!
+Congratulations you have completed the `scavenge` module!

 This module is now able to be incorporated into any Cosmos SDK application.